njsmith/zs/doc/cmdline.rst

 errors caused by disk failures, cosmic rays, and other such annoyances.
-However, this is not usually necessary, since the ``zss`` commands and the :mod:`zss` library interface never return any data unless it passes a 64-bit checksum, meaning that even if you never run ``zss validate``, you can still be sure that your results have not been corrupted by hardware errors.
+However, this is not usually necessary, since the ``zss`` commands and the :mod:`zss` library interface never return any data unless it passes a 64-bit checksum.
+With ZSS you can be sure that your results have not been corrupted by hardware errors, even if you never run ``zss validate`` at all.

 Full options: